 Eduard Liszt (Franz’s uncle), lived in one of the apartments within the Schottenstift abbey complex off the Freyung square in Vienna’s centre.

 Liszt often stayed there when visiting the city.
-The plaque on the side of the building (visible in the first (?) courtyard you reach after entering from the Freyung square) commemorates the connection.
+The plaque on the side of the building (visible in a courtyard you reach after entering from the Freyung square) commemorates the connection.

 Below a relief of his head it reads (my translation):